-5.1 The level of warning you may receive for misconduct/gross misconduct will depend on how serious the council considers the alleged actions to be and your previous conduct in all the circumstances.
-In the event of alleged gross misconduct, the formal process may commence at Stage 4 -see 6 below.
+5.1 The level of warning received for misconduct/gross misconduct will depend on how serious the Council considers the alleged actions to be and previous conduct in all the circumstances.
+In the event of alleged gross misconduct, the formal process may commence at Stage 4 - see 6 below.